JoydeepMallick/DocSage/README.md

 3. put in your API key in `.env` file.
 Get your api key from [here](https://makersuite.google.com/app/apikey)

+---
+### NOTE

+If something does not work, 2 possible things are most common :

+1. Your api requests are exhausted or you have not put in your api key in `.env` file

+2. Some syntax changes were introduced in community🥲 may god help you!
+---

 ### Version 1
 A terminal version of app has been made.